 A 100% independent organization, the NFEC can guarantee that its personal finance presentations are purely educational.
 These lesson plans were created with the guidance of the NFEC Curriculum Advisory Board, a group of experts, educators, and financial professionals dedicated to writing personal finance lessons that bridge the gap between theory and practice.

-The NFEC offers engaging, fun and interactive curriculum for all ages – kids, teens, and adults.
+The NFEC offers engaging, fun and interactive financial literacy lesson plans and curriculum for all ages – kids, teens, and adults.
 Over 400 hours of presentation material accommodates a variety of educational goals and formats.

 The NFEC provides a full range of customized financial literacy programming and promotions to meet your needs.
 The NFEC can create new programs or modify existing materials to meet the needs of our supporters.